 First, the entire battery pack doesn't need to be replaced.
-Tesla CEO Elon Musk designed the Tesla so that should the need ever arise for a battery to be replaced, it wouldn't require any wasted effort or capital.
-To replace the car battery in a Tesla, only the lithium battery module needs to be replaced and not the entire battery pack, as is the case with most other electric vehicles.
+Tesla CEO Elon Musk designed the Tesla so that should the need ever arise for a battery pack replacement, it wouldn't require any wasted effort or capital.
+To pay for a Tesla battery replacement, only the lithium battery module needs to be bought and replaced and not the entire battery pack, as is the case with most other electric vehicles.

 The second option for replacing a battery in a Tesla is to have it covered by warranty.
 You may have heard of Tesla's warranty guarantees "infinite mile" coverage, but that is only on the drive unit itself, i.e., the actual body of the car.

 The infinite mile guarantee is a relatively new Tesla policy that retroactively covers all previously manufactured Teslas as well.
 This first of its kind warranty was spurred by a chain of events wherein multiple Tesla models were running into problems with longevity regarding substantial parts within the drive unit.
 But the one part of the car that never faltered was the battery.

 The Tesla battery is under warranty for eight years, or 50,000 miles, whichever comes first.
 As you may recall 50,000 miles is typically when Tesla's begin to show the first signs of gradual failure.
 While some consumers point to the 50,000-mile mark as a point of contention, most Tesla owners never even notice a change in their battery's ability.

 Overall, the battery capacity of the Tesla is significantly more impressive and more durable than its predecessors and contemporaries.